Why are mentor important?

 - Female students often have lower self-confidence about their chances for success, and benefit from strong mentor relationships.

-- To provide students with positive role models
+- To provide students with a positive role model

-- To provide access to the professional and college communities
+- To provide insight to the professional and college communities

 - To offer personal and career guidance